LUMC/galaxy-launcher/README.md

 ### Database
 If you wish to use a postgresql database of another galaxy instance, make a dump of the instance.
 Put the dump file in `files/HOSTNAME/insert_db`.
 Alternatively you can specify the location by changing `insert_db_dir` in `files.settings`
-If no database is found, a new empty DB will be created.
+If no database is added, a new empty DB will be created.

 ## Starting a galaxy instance on a remote machine.

-To install docker, fetch the image, run it and install all the tools run:
+To install docker, fetch the image, run it, add the database and install all the tools run:

 ```bash
 ansible-playbook main.yml -e "hosts=HOSTNAME run=install"
 ```

-If you did not set up passwordless sudo you can add the -K parameter and type in the sudo password.

 Alternatively you can set up your machine step by step.